2008–2014 Spanish financial crisis: Separatist movements

 One effect of the financial crisis is an increase in support for independence in Catalonia.
 The Statute of Autonomy included a package of laws that gave more power to the region and would have recognized Catalonia as a nation, although one still within Spain.
 As with the rest of Spain, Catalonia has had high levels of unemployment.
-As many as 22% of the economically active population, which is still lower than Spain's national jobless rate, yet higher than Madrid.
+As many as 22% of the economically active population were unemployed, which is still lower than Spain's national jobless rate, yet higher than Madrid's.
 In 2010, Spain's Constitutional Court weakened the Statute of Autonomy for Catalonia, which further irritated Catalan secessionist organization.

 The 2015 regional election was the first to produce a majority for openly separatist parties.
-Prime Minister Mariano Rajoy insisted that Spain's constitution does not allow a region to secede.
+Prime Minister Mariano Rajoy insisted that Spain's constitution does not allow for a region to secede.
 Spain's Basque Country unsuccessfully tried to get such a move approved in Parliament in 2008.
 Catalan president Artur Mas instead scheduled an independence referendum for 2014, which was downgraded to being a more informal ballot after further intervention by the Constitutional Court.
-The dispute remains unresolved, as of March 2015.
+The dispute remained unresolved as of March 2015.